csswizardry/csswizardry.github.com/_posts/2024-12-04-licensing-code-on-css-wizardry.md

 Over the years, conscientious developers and organisations have occasionally reached out to ask if they can use my code in commercial settings.
-My answer has always been an informal yes.
+My answer has always been an informal _yes!_

 However, I feel it’s time to provide more structure and clarity.
-From now on, everything shared on `csswizardry.com`—unless stated otherwise—is covered by the MIT Licence.
+From now on, everything shared on `csswizardry.com`—unless stated otherwise—is covered by the MIT License.

 This move isn’t about restricting or limiting usage.
 Instead, it formalises my commitment to sharing my work freely while making it clear to commercial